ggseg/ggseg/README.md

 There are currently four atlases available in the package:

 1.  `dkt` - Desikan-Killany atlas (aparc).
-2.  `yeo7` - Yeo 2011 7 resting-state networks.
-3.  `yeo17` - Yeo 2011 17 resting-state network.
-4.  `aseg` - Automatic subcortical segmentation.
+2.  `aseg` - Automatic subcortical segmentation.

 We are working on creating a detailed description in the wiki on how to create and contribute atlases to the package.
 The `ggseg` function